Devstia/Devstia-documentation/docs/introduction/devstia-personal-web.md

 Devstia Personal Web is a native destop application that bootstaps a private, powerful, web server stack and localhost control panel that runs locally on your Mac or Windows PC.

 ## Requirements
 By default, the application will reproduce a web server stack utilizing a 2 core system with 2 gigabytes of system RAM.
 It is therefore recommended that your personal computer hardware should have these specifications as an absolute minimum.
 For Windows PC users, the minimum operating system version is Windows 8 and hardware should be an Intel compatible CPU with Hyper-V support.
-Apple Macintosh users should take care to install the correct application binary that matches their physical hardware architecture; both macOS for Intel or macOS for Apple Silicon (M1 or newer) are supported.
+Apple Macintosh users should take care to install the correct application binary that matches their physical hardware architecture; both macOS for Intel and macOS for Apple Silicon (M1 or newer) are supported.

 |                      | Minimum                                 | Recommended      |
 | -------------------- | --------------------------------------- | ---------------- |